KrishnB/large-scale-testng/README.md

 This is a dummy project to test large scale testng tests.

-The project currently has 7000 tests, that run for a max 3000ms
+The project currently has 7000 tests, that run for a max 3000ms per test.

 ## Building